FETs, Field Effect Transistors Includes:

-The field effect transistor, FET is a key active device for the electronics industry.
+The field effect transistor, FET is a key electronic component using within many areas of the electronics industry.

-The FET used in many circuits constructed from discrete components in areas from RF technology to power control and switching to general amplification.
+The FET used in many circuits constructed from discrete electronic components in areas from RF technology to power control and electronic switching to general amplification.

 However the major use for the field effect transistor, FET is within integrated circuits.
-In this application FET circuits are able to consume only very small levels of power, and this enables the huge very large scale integrated circuits to operate.
-If bipolar technology was used the power consumption would be orders of magnitude greater and the power generated far too large to accommodate within a single integrated circuit.
+In this application FET circuits consume much lower levels of power than ICs using bipolar transistor technology.
+This enables the very large scale integrated circuits to operate.
+If bipolar technology was used the power consumption would be orders of magnitude greater and the power generated far too large to dissipate from the integrated circuit.

 Field Effect Transistor, FET history

-Before the first FETs were introduced into the market, the concept had been known for a number of years.
-There had been many difficulties in realising a device and making it work.
+Before the first FETs were introduced into the electronic components market, the concept of these semiconductor devices had been known for a number of years.
+There had been many difficulties in realising this type of device and making it work.

 Some of the early concepts for the field effect transistor were outlined in a paper by Lilienfield in 1926, and in another paper by Heil in 1935.